Interns Success Stories

 Even in situations where students do not return to the same company, I have found that all my fellow graduates have been employed soon after graduation when they had been on a placement year.
 Those who did not do a placement year have had a harder time finding relative work, with no experience on their CV to make them stand out from the great number of graduates looking for work.

-• As a graduate, I was seeking a placement in order to expand my knowledge of the practice of Law.
-Having already worked at two law firms, I was seeking in-house legal opportunities.
+As a graduate, I was seeking an internship in order to expand my knowledge of the practice of Law.
+Having already worked at two law firms, I was this time seeking in-house legal opportunities.

-I had a good relationship with the SES team, especially Mubeen who was very helpful, informative and supportive throughout the interview and placement process – thanks for all your help Mubeen!
+I had a good relationship with the SES team, especially Mubeen who was very helpful, informative and supportive throughout the interview and internship process – thanks for all your help Mubeen!

-I would most definitely recommend SES to anyone who was seeking a graduate internship or placement.
+I would most definitely recommend SES to anyone who was seeking a graduate internship.

 As part of the International Media and PR team, my placement was filled with responsibility and opportunities throughout.
 It was a great experience which exposed me to not only the team I worked in, but the entire organisation.
 This exposure helped me to gain a 1:1 in my written placement project from Aston University and I will be using my experience to support my future projects in my final year.